Name: Kent O’Doherty

 When I was a teenager: I discovered that you can do whatever you want in music.
-There are no rules except the ones that you want.
+There are no rules except the ones that you choose.

-The saxophone is: My truest form of expressing myself.
+The saxophone is: The most honest form of expression I have.

-Practice is: Where I confront and try to move beyond all the positives and negatives.
+Practice is: Where I confront limitations and attempt to move beyond all positives and negatives.

-My best ideas come when: I am honest and walking my dog...also when I get out of my own way
+My best ideas come when: I am walking my dog...also when I get out of my own way

 The music that has meant the most to me: Music that does not apologize for itself and displays the utmost vulnerability of its’ creator.

 I chose the saxophone: Because I was too young to play trumpet (Dizzy Gillespie on The Muppet Show), plus it was shiny

 Fear is: What you need to know when you’re moving in the right direction